Trooper Douglas M. 'Doug' Bailey

 Dec.
 8th. went to Naples with Datoli, walked all over, talked to some survivors of 16 merchant ships that were sunk in the Adriatic.

-**** They told us there were lots of ships in Harbour at Bari, including ammunition ships when some Focke Wulf fighter bombers that had twin tails and were mistaken for our own twin tail P-38’s got in close and bombed heck out of them.
+**** They told us there were lots of ships in Harbor at Bari, including ammunition ships when some Focke Wulf fighter bombers that had twin tails and were mistaken for our own twin tail P-38’s got in close and bombed heck out of them.

 Dec.
 9th, advanced detail left this morning for someplace.